react-native-async-storage/async-storage/README.md

 ## Getting Started

-Head over to our `documentation` to learn more.
+Head over to [documentation](https://react-native-community.github.io/async-storage/) to learn more.

 ## Contribution